 The disability waiver of premium rider is kind of like having insurance for your insurance policy, and if you think of your insurance policy as your own personal bank, it’s insuring your bank.

-If you become disabled and unable to pay your policy premium, the insurance company will pay it for you if you have a disability waiver of premium rider.
+If you become disabled and unable to have sufficient cash value pay your policy premium, the insurance company will pay it for you if you have a disability waiver of premium rider.
 This means your policy won’t lapse (your personal bank won’t close) and you’ll continue to earn interest and dividends.
 You can use policy loans when you need them and enjoy tax advantages as though you were paying your policy premiums yourself.

 Imagine being unable to work due to a disability and having to rely on savings.
 Every time you make a withdrawal, you earn less and less interest.
 Compare that situation to having whole life insurance, where your compound interest continues to grow even when you use a policy loan to supplement your lost income from work.